General Application Questions:

 Yes.
 There are a wide variety of private, non-federal, credit-based student loans available.
 Interested students should carefully explore the options and be sure to complete the lender’s application process in a timely manner to ensure semester charges are covered by the semester billing due dates.

 Endowed or "Named" awards are funded by the generous gifts from alumni and friends of Suffolk University Law School.
 The funds are awarded each year to students who meet the donors' designated criteria.
-Qualifications and award amounts vary, with the determination of the award generally based on financial need and scholastic achievement.
-Students applying for financial aid are automatically considered for these funds, based on the information provided in the student's application.
+Qualifications and award amounts vary.
+Students applying for financial aid are automatically considered for these funds.
 Scholarships that require a separate application will be posted when the application is available to Campus Cruiser.

 In addition, private non-federal, non-Suffolk scholarship information is regularly posted in the Current Outside Scholarship Opportunities section of our website.